 One of the places that LifeMiles shines is in simple, domestic economy redemptions.
 The LifeMiles award chart carves up the U.S. into several confusing regions.
 Rather than trying to learn this award chart, just check the LifeMiles mileage price anytime you need to fly domestically.

 United award flights start at just 6,500 LifeMiles each way.
-During this LifeMiles transfer bonus, you'll transfer just 6,000 Amex points to book these awards.
+During this LifeMiles transfer bonus, you'll transfer just 6k Amex points to book these awards.
 Sexy?
 No. Practical?
 Absolutely.

-U.S. to Europe in United Business Class
+U.S. to Europe in United business class

-One of our favorite LifeMiles sweet spots is for Star Alliance business class between the U.S. and Europe.
-With Avianca, this typically costs just 63,000 LifeMiles plus taxes and fees (which are often $5.60).
-With a 15% bonus, Amex customers can book the same business class ticket using only 55k points.
-That’s less expensive than Aeroplan’s 60k business class award rate — one of our favorite business class redemptions to Europe.
+One of the newest LifeMiles sweet spots is for Star Alliance business class between the northeast U.S. and western Europe.
+With Avianca, this now costs as few as 45,000 LifeMiles plus taxes and fees (which are often $5.60).

 U.S. to Asia in ANA First Class